b3-exmo/b3-exmo.github.io/docs/Doctrines/Garments.md

 &mdash; *[Modest by Design](https://www.churchofjesuschrist.org/study/new-era/2010/06/modest-by-design?lang=eng&id=p5-p7#p5)*, Julia Woodbury, New Era June 2010

-I am not female, so this is an experience I can't empathize with... but was this "rewarding?"
+I am not female, so this is an experience I cannot empathize with... but really, was this "rewarding?"
 There could be some social value in bonding with Grandma over a craft.
 I have little experience with sewing to create my own Halloween costumes, and must admit that it was kind of fun.
 How intrinsically satisfying was it to put a bolero jacket over your "cute black dress?"
 If your entire worth as a human is contingent upon temple-[[Culture#Worthiness|worthiness]], then I guess it's very fulfilling...?

 &nbsp;